EnvisionBlockchain/hedera-improvement-proposal/HIP/hip-28.md

 ## Motivation

 There are not enough verified carbon credits globally to meet demand.
 In turn, corporates are overpaying for carbon credits to meet ESG targets.
-In addition current carbon credit systems are not fit for purpose due to a number of issues including accountability, leakage, and additionally.
+In addition current carbon credit systems are not fit for purpose due to a number of issues including accountability, leakage, and additionality.

 There are generally two types of carbon credits:
 * emission allowances and